Ir directamente al contenido principal

 Now that you’ve seen the type of follow-up email templates that can help drive sales, you need a way to organize and monitor all that customer data once it starts pouring in.

-Zendesk Sell allows you to send emails directly through the platform and categorize responses.
+Zendesk allows you to send emails directly through the software and categorize responses.
 It also helps you avoid sending embarrassing duplicate emails.
-You can use follow-up templates on the platform or insert your own so you don’t have to start from scratch every time.
+You can use follow-up templates from the download below or insert your own so you don’t have to start from scratch every time, helping your sales team work more productively and efficiently.

 Relatos relacionados